 previous addresses if you haven’t lived at your current address for more than five years

 details of any relevant conditions you have which need to be disclosed (you’ll find a list of those in the guidance notes)

 your GP or practice address, postcode and phone number

 previous GP or practice information if you haven’t been registered with your current GP or practice for ten years or more

 if, during the last ten years, there have been times when you haven’t been registered with a GP or practice in the UK, we’ll need to know about this and will ask why this was and if there is any information you can give us about this, for example if you’re in the armed services and were posted abroad

-Details about the shotgun(s) and ammunition you intend to acquire:
+Details about the firearm(s) and ammunition you own and intend to acquire:

 their date and place of birth